vulinh64/vulinh64.github.io/blog/2025-07-21-funny-java-comments.md

 ![jackson](img/2025-07-21-img-0001.png)

-When you extend `Exception` in Java, the compiler nudges you to define a `serialVersionUID` for serialization and deserialization.
-It makes sense: Java wants to ensure classes can be safely serialized across different JVMs.
-But let's be honest: how often do you serialize an `Exception` instance and send it across the wire?
-Almost never, right?
+When you extend `Exception` in Java, the compiler gently nudges you to define a `serialVersionUID` for serialization compatibility.
+It's actually sensible: Java wants to ensure classes can be safely serialized across different JVMs.
+But let's be brutally honest: when was the last time you serialized an `Exception` instance and sent it across the wire?
+Approximately never, right?

-Still, tools like Eclipse will nag you with a warning, something like "lacks a serialVersionUID".
-IntelliJ, on the other hand, stays chill, letting you code in peace.
-Poor Jackson maintainers, likely wrestling with Eclipse's warnings while building their wildly popular JSON library.
-Their solution?
-Slap a `serialVersionUID` of `123` on their exception classes, like in `com.fasterxml.jackson.core.JsonProcessingException`.
-No complex hash, no auto-generated ID—just a delightfully "normal" 123.
-It's as if they said, “Fine, Eclipse, here's your ID, as plain as it gets!”
-A subtle jab at the bureaucracy of serialization, and a wink to developers who notice.
+Still, tools like Eclipse will relentlessly nag you with warnings like "The serializable class lacks a serialVersionUID field."
+IntelliJ, being the cool kid, stays chill and lets you code in peace.

+Picture this: the Jackson maintainers, busy building one of the world's most popular JSON libraries, getting constantly pestered by Eclipse's bureaucratic warnings.
+Their delightfully petty solution?
+Slap a `serialVersionUID` of `123` on their exception classes (like in `com.fasterxml.jackson.core.JsonProcessingException`).
+No complex hash, no auto-generated UUID: just a beautifully mundane `123`.

+It's as if they said, "Fine, Eclipse, here's your precious ID: as vanilla as humanly possible!"
+A subtle middle finger to the bureaucracy of Java serialization, and a knowing wink to developers sharp enough to notice.

 </details>